zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/connection-resiliency.md

 }
 ```

-## Execution strategies and transactions
+## Execution Strategies and Transactions

 An execution strategy that automatically retries on failures needs to be able to playback each operation in a retry block that fails.